RustFields/rustfields.github.io/design/architectural-design.md

 ## RuFi-core

+Regarding the architecture of RuFi-core, it was decided to stick as much as possible to the original architecture of ScaFi-core
-The RuFi architecture is the following:
+The RuFi-core architecture is the following:

 <div align="center">
     <img src="/assets/images/rufi-core-architecture.png">